vedangGaonkar/Kattis/README.md

 # kattis
-Solutions to all kattis problems that me and my team has solved.
+Solutions to some kattis problems that I have solved.